 The time series of the SWH bias (altimeter - model) and SDD of Sentinel-3 compared to the ECMWF model FG are shown in the upper and lower panels, respectively, of Figure 17.
 Until the first week of November 2016, Sentinel-3 used to underestimate (negative bias) SWH by about 0.05 m globally, ~0.15 m for Northern Hemisphere and the Tropics while it used to overestimate SWH in the Southern Hemisphere.
-A change in statistics happened during the second week of November 2016 which is the time of the first phase of IPF version 6.05.
-This led to the increase in Sentinel-3 SWH and in the reverse of the bias sign.
-However, this change has minor impact on the SDD.
+A change in statistics happened in mid-November 2016 which is the time of the start of PB 2.9 implementation.
+This led to an increase in Sentinel-3 SWH and in the reversal of the bias sign.
+However, this change had minor impact on the SDD.

-Later changes associated to IPF 6.05 which were implemented on 5 December 2016 do not seem to have any impact on SWH statistics.
+Later changes associated to PB 2.9 which were implemented late in November and December 2016 do not seem to have any impact on SWH statistics.
+This is the case for other changes since then.